Victor Hugo (artist and window dresser): Legacy

 In September 2007, an exhibition of mannequins dressed by Hugo (from Warhol's collection) was held at the Milk Gallery in New York City.

 In 2010, Juliana Cairone used Hugo as an inspiration when creating a display to showcase her Halston clothing for sale.
 Hugo was featured in archive footage about his relationship with the designer in the 2019 documentary film Halston.
 Among the interviewees was Sassy Johnson, and she gave the following assessment about Halston's relationship with Hugo: "My theory has always been that Halston came from an alcoholic family, that his father had a problem...[and] that Halston recreated his family life with Victor as the dysfunctional person who is constantly going to keep everything off balance".

-Gian Franco Rodríguez portrays Hugo in the 2021 Ryan Murphy produced Netflix television miniseries Halston.
+Gian Franco Rodríguez portrayed Hugo in the 2021 Ryan Murphy produced Netflix television miniseries Halston.
 To prepare for the role, Rodriguez conducted extensive research that included consulting with one of Hugo's friends.